The National Designated Entity of Germany

 - enquiries from German companies and investors.

 Climate-related technologies include technologies designed to reduce greenhouse gas emissions, analyse the impact of climate change or adapt to climate change.

 Where appropriate, information about envisaged research projects and technologies from Germany is passed on to the CTCN, and enquires from the CTCN and from developing countries and emerging economies are compiled and sent on accordingly.

-On 20 June 2016, HEAT GmbH has become implementing agency of the German NDE, and its duties are undertaken in close cooperation with the Federal Ministry for Economic Affairs and Energy (BMWi).
-The headquarters of the agency are located in Königstein.
+Since 20 June 2016, HEAT GmbH is acting as the implementing office of the NDE Germany.
+Its duties are undertaken in close cooperation with the Federal Ministry for Economic Affairs and Energy (BMWi).
+The implementing office is located in Königstein.